jshun/ligra/README.md

 ### Functions

-**edgeMap**: takes as input 3 required arguments and 3 optional arguments: a graph *G*, vertices data structure *V*, struct *F*, threshold argument (optional, default threshold is *m*/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indiciating whether to remove duplicates (optional, default does not remove duplicates).
-It returns as output a vertices data structure Out (see section 4 of paper for how Out is computed).
+**edgeMap**: takes as input 3 required arguments and 3 optional arguments: a graph *G*, vertexSubset *V*, struct *F*, threshold argument (optional, default threshold is *m*/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indiciating whether to remove duplicates (optional, default does not remove duplicates).
+It returns as output a vertexSubset Out (see section 4 of paper for how Out is computed).

 The *F* struct must contain three boolean functions: update,